-Students in most psychology courses are eligible to participate in Departmentally-approved research and earn credits toward their final grades.
-A maximum of two credits (2%) per course, including this course, may be applied to an individual's final grade.
+Students in most psychology courses are eligible to participate in Departmentally approved research and earn credits toward their final grades.
+A maximum of two credits (2%) per course, including this course, may be applied to the student's final grade.
+Students earn 0.5% (0.5 credits) for each full 30 minutes of participation.
 The demand for timeslots may exceed the supply in a given term.
 Thus, students are not guaranteed that there will be enough studies available to them to meet their credit requirements.
 Students should seek studies early in the term and should frequently check for open timeslots.
-Students can create an account and participate in Departmentally-approved research studies at http://ucalgary.sona-systems.com.
-The last day to participate in studies and to assign or reassign earned credits to courses is December 9/16.
+Students can create an account and participate in Departmentally approved research studies at http://ucalgary.sona-systems.com.
+The last day to participate in studies and to assign or reassign earned credits to courses is Dec 9, 2016.